Emir-Acikgoz-50/datascience/portfolio/research_project/task_definition.md

 - *How can PostNL apply machine learning models, to predict how many packages need to be proccesed for the next day?*

-Subsequently, we also come up with corresponding subquestions.
+Subsequently, we also came up with corresponding subquestions.
 These are:

 1. *What are the most commonly used models for timeseries?*</br>
 2. *Which models are best for our dataset?*</br>